-ACCT 1L-Principles of Accounting-Financial (4.5 units) CSU/UC

-Accounting for business activities, general ledger, special journals, accounts receivable, cash control, depreciation, inventories, and other aspects.
+(4.5 units) CSU/UC Accounting for business activities, general ledger, special journals, accounts receivable, cash control, depreciation, inventories, and other aspects.
 Same as ACCT 1, but includes computer applications for accounting partnerships and corporations.
 Not open for credit to student with credit in ACCT 1.
-Prerequisite: Complete ACCT 10A OR MATH 111 (or higher); AND BCA 15R or BCA 33AR.
-(LM)
+Prerequisite: ACCT 10A with a grade of "C" or better or qualifying score on Mathematics part of placement exam; and BCA 15R and/or BCA 33AR or equivalent.
+(L,M)

-ACCT 2L-Principles of Accounting-Managerial (5 units) CSU/UC
+ACCT 2L-Principles of Accounting-Managerial CSU/UC

 Emphasizes accounting principles and tools used by management in the decision-making process, including management accounting, budgetary techniques, cost flow procedures, financial statements, management reporting procedures, and computer applications in accounting.
 Not open for credit to student with credit in ACCT 2.
-Prerequisite: ACCT 1 or 1L with a grade of "C" or better.
-(CAN BUS SEQA=Acct 1 & 2 or Acct 1L & 2L)
+Prerequisite: ACCT 1 or 1L with a grade of "C"

-ACCT 3R-Computerized Accounting (3 units) CSU Computerized accounting using QuickBooks Pro.
-Basic through intermedia
+ACCT 3R-Computerized Accounting (3 units)